krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

       It's all part of the same
 > blockquote.
 >
-Use a blankline for a separate paragraph.
-The > on this line is optional due to support for line wrapping and since there is a > on the preceeding line.
+Use a blank line for a separate paragraph.
+The > on this line is optional due to support for line wrapping and since there is a > on the preceding line.
 ```

 > This is a blockquote with several